selenelim/selenelim/README.md

 ## YEAR 2 - SEMESTER 1 ( AY25/26 S1 )
-I am currently taking the module ET0735 DevOps for AI.
+* I am currently taking the module ET0735 DevOps for AI.

-\
+* I am also taking EP0401 Python Programming for Internet of Things as my elective this semester.

  <!--
 ### Installation